samlaf/optimism-package/README.md

       # A list of optional extra params that will be passed to the supervisor container for modifying its behaviour
       extra_params: []

+  altda:
+    # For simplicity we currently enforce chains to all be altda or all rollups.
+    # Adding a single altda chain to a cluster essentially makes all chains have altda levels of security.
+    enabled: true

   # An array of L2 networks to run
   chains:
     # Specification of the optimism-participants in the network